-Praised by Opera News as possessing a "smoky-dark baritone," American baritone Samuel Schultz maintains a diverse career of operatic and concert performances.
-Growing up the 4th of five boys in Elk Mound, Wisconsin—population: 750—Samuel is not the everyday opera singer.
+Praised by Opera News as possessing a "smoky-dark baritone" and "remarkable confidence and color," American baritone Samuel Schultz maintains a diverse career of operatic and concert performances.
+Growing up the 4th of five boys in rural Wisconsin, Samuel is not the everyday opera singer.
 He may dabble with the piano & whip up mousse expertly, but he retains that certain laid-back, amiable Midwestern quality.
-After all, he first tried out the piano as a kid in Elk Mound.
+After all, he first explored the piano as a kid in a small town.

 Mr. Schultz’s recently made his company and role debuts as Howie Albert in Champion with Washington National Opera, Harlekin in Ariadne auf Naxos with Berkshire Opera Festival, Schaunard in La Bohème with Opera Omaha and Ko-Ko in The Mikado with Performance Santa Fe.
 He also made his company debut with Utah Opera as Schaunard in La Bohème and his debut performance of Carmina Burana with Omaha Symphony.
 He can be heard on a recently-released recording performing the world premiere of Gettysburg: July 1, 1863 by William Bolcom.